 Ha, ha!
 You’re reading an article “for dummies”.
 (Did we mention that the first step to recovery is admitting you have a problem?)
 Surely we jest… all kidding aside, unless you work in the construction industry or watch HGTV 24/7, you’re not supposed to be an expert on this topic, as you may only do this a couple times in your entire life.
 Since we do it a little more often than that, allow us to offer some helpful advice so that when the time comes for you to update a bathroom, you’ve got some of the basics down.

 Plumbing is Expensive to Move: Yes, there are times when it makes sense to change the layout of the plumbing in a bathroom.
-However, if given the option not to, don’t.
-Doing so can add to both the duration and costs of your project.
+However, moving it will add to both the duration and costs of your project.
 This is one area where change doesn’t need to be made for the sake of making change.